Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Barrier-Beast.md

       desc: "The barrier beast’s _barrier breaker_ attack can target 1 engaged enemy, or engaged enemies equal to the escalation die; or the attack can target a nearby enemy for a ‘cost’ of two points on the escalation die.
 For example, if the escalation die is 6, the attack could target two engaged enemies and two nearby enemies."
     - name: "Wild Ability"
       desc: "Each barrier beasts has one of the following wild abilities."
+      traits:
           - name: "Amphibious"
             desc: "The barrier beast can swim underwater swiftly and indefinitely."
           - name: "Burrowing"
             desc: "As amphibious, but instead of travelling underwater the barrier beast can “swim” through the earth."
           - name: "Flight"
             desc: "The barrier beast can fly very quickly, if not very gracefully."
           - name: "Mountain Shell"
-      desc: "Twice per battle as a standard action, the barrier beast can gain a +4 to all defences until it makes an attack."
+            desc: "Twice per battle as a standard action, the barrier beast can gain a +4 to all defenses until it makes an attack."
           - name: "Regrowth"
             desc: "Twice per battle as a standard action, the barrier beast can regain 100 hit points."
-    - name: "Beast surge: Once per round when a barrier beast takes more than 100 damage from an attack, all enemy-caused conditions affecting the barrier beast end.
-Then the barrier beast rolls a normal save; if the save succeeds, the barrier beast gets an additional free action that depends on its _wild ability_ (see below)"
-      desc: "<br/>If the barrier beast has _amphibious, burrowing, or flight_, it can choose to swim/burrow/ or fly someplace faraway without taking opportunity attacks as a free action.
+    - name: "Beast surge"
+      desc: "Once per round when a barrier beast takes more than 100 damage from an attack, all enemy-caused conditions affecting the barrier beast end.
+Then the barrier beast rolls a normal save; if the save succeeds, the barrier beast gets an additional free action that depends on its _wild ability_ (see below):<br/>If the barrier beast has _amphibious_, _burrowing_, or _flight_, it can choose to swim/burrow/ or fly someplace faraway without taking opportunity attacks as a free action.
 At the start of its next turn, the barrier beast gains a free move action.<br/>If the barrier beasts has _mountain shell_, it uses it as a free action that does not count against its uses of the ability.<br/>If the barrier beast has _regrowth_, it can use that ability as a free action as a free action that does not count against its uses of the ability."
     - name: "Beast resilience"
       desc: "At-will and basic attacks do not deal miss damage to a barrier beast, and when an attack against AC or PD targets this creature it deals half damage unless the natural attack roll is 16+.<br/>This ability does not work against attacks it is vulnerable to, and ends when the escalation die is 6+."
     - name: "Shrug"